2021 Kosovan parliamentary election: Results

+Results by municipalities

 Reactions

 Albin Kurti, leader of the winning party, Vetëvendosje, called the results a vindication of his campaign claim that the election was a "referendum" on what he called a "seizure of the state" during the no-confidence vote held in 2020.
 All parties which are likely to stand in the opposition were part of the LDK-led governing coalition.
 They all accepted the results and congratulated Vetëvendosje.

 Albanian prime minister Edi Rama and main opposition leader Lulzim Basha both congratulated Kurti.
 Ali Ahmeti, leader of DUI, the main ethnic Albanian party in North Macedonia, congratulated Vetëvendosje and pledged that his party would be a "brother, ally and supporter… as well as partner and cooperator".
 Shaip Kamberi, an ethnic Albanian MP in the parliament of Serbia, hailed the electoral process and the election results, which according to Kamberi showed "both democratic capacities and functional institutions".

 In light of the disappointing results for LDK, party leader Isa Mustafa announced that he would resign.

 On 4 April Vjosa Osmani was elected as the second female president of Kosovo by the Assembly.